There are some beautiful Irish words and meanings out there—some with a lyrical lilt, others with a wild streak—but all uniquely Irish. .

 23. Lúdramán

-‘Lúdramán’ is an Irish word that rolls off the tongue wonderfully.
-It’s another of the Irish insults and it’s used to describe someone that’s perceived to be useless.
+‘Lúdramán’ is one of the most beautiful words in Ireland and it rolls off the tongue wonderfully.
+It’s one of the Irish insults and it’s used to describe someone that’s perceived to be useless.

 24. Yoke